On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions: Complexity of Bilevel Linear Programs

 Alternatively, Corollary \ref{corollary 1} can be derived by applying a dual reformulation to the pessimistic coupling constraints (\ref{cons: pessimistic coupling}).
 In particular, as in the proof of Theorem \ref{theorem 1}, each resulting dual constraint can be expressed as a finite union of linear inequalities and can therefore be handled using a polynomial number of binary variables.
 However, the total number of feasible assignments of these binary variables is polynomial, and thus amenable to total enumeration, only when the number of coupling constraints~$|J|$~is~fixed.

-Based on the above intuition, the computational complexity of [\textbf{PBLP}] with a fixed number of follower variables or follower constraints, but an arbitrary number of coupling constraints, remains unresolved.
-Indeed, in Section \ref{sec: nphard} we demonstrate that [\textbf{PBLP}] with a fixed number of follower \textit{variables} is strongly $NP$-hard.
-On a positive note, by leveraging some fundamental results from computational geometry, we demonstrate that [\textbf{PBLP}] with a fixed number of follower \textit{constraints} remains polynomially solvable, even when the number of coupling constraints is arbitrary.
+Based on the above intuition, the computational complexity of [\textbf{PBLP}] with a fixed number of follower variables or follower constraints, but a nonfixed number of coupling constraints, remains unresolved.
+Indeed, in Section \ref{subsec: blp np} we demonstrate that [\textbf{PBLP}] with fixed $n_f$ is strongly $NP$-hard.
+On a positive note, by leveraging some fundamental results from computational geometry, we demonstrate that [\textbf{PBLP}] with fixed $m_f$ remains polynomially solvable, even when the number of coupling constraints is not fixed; see Table~\ref{tab:complexity}.
 The following results~hold.